Vote Like an Intersectional Feminist

 2️⃣ Be prepared, vote on the issues that matter most to you

-This November, reproductive health, the environment, racial justice, and gun safety is on the ballot.
+This November, reproductive health, LGBTQ+ rights, the environment, racial justice, gun safety, and so much more is on the ballot.
 A great place to start to educate yourself about each candidate and position in your state is Ballotpedia.

 You can type in the name of your state, and the search engine will generate a list of candidates for state government, local judges, ballot propositions, and more.

-Your state'ssecretary of state's office website is another great resource, as that office runs elections.
-There, you should be able to find sample ballots, registration information, and voter guides.”
+Your secretary of state’s office website is another great resource, as that office runs elections.
+There, you should be able to find sample ballots, registration information, and voter guides.

-This Midterm Election our rights to reproductive healthcare on the ballot in California, Kentucky, Michigan, Montana, and Vermont.
-Visit this post to learn about the specific measures on the ballot.
+Visit this article to learn about the specific measures on the ballot.

 Ballot measures like these, and elected officials will largely determine when, where, and how your community can access reproductive healthcare.
 That means — no matter where you’re voting this November — you’re voting for your future.
 From Congress to local government, every vote counts.